 Threshold Level District Actions if Threshold is Exceeded 1 Perform studies to improve quantification of pumping effects, characterization of aquifer, and prediction of changes in future water levels.
 The studies will suggest possible schedules for reducing groundwater production in the affected management zones.
 Conduct public meetings to discuss the Level 1 exceedance(s).
-2 Re-evaluate the Management Plan and rules regarding management zones, collection and analysis of monitoring data, and DFCs.
+2 2 Re-evaluate the Management Plan and rules regarding management zones, collection and analysis of monitoring data, and DFCs.
 Notify well owners of possible plans for curtailing groundwater production.
 Will conduct public meetings to discuss the Level 2 exceedance(s).

-Threshold Level District Actions if Threshold is Exceeded Conduct public hearing to discuss aquifer conditions.
+3 Conduct public hearing to discuss aquifer conditions.
 Develop a Response Action Work Plan to achieve DFCs and PDLs.
-3 Reduce the maximum water production permitted per acre for the Management Zone and the water authorized to be produced under any permit issued by the District, if the data analysis supports that action Note: DFC = Desired Future Condition PDL = Protective PDL = Protective Drawdown Limit
+Reduce the maximum water production permitted per acre for the Management Zone and the water authorized to be produced under any permit issued by the District, if the data analysis supports that action

+Note: DFC = Desired Future Condition

+PDL = Protective e Drawdown Limit